SylvainEstebe/advanced_cognitive_modeling_portfolio/portfolio3/README.md

 This repository contains the implementation and analysis for Portfolio 3, which focuses on applying Bayesian models of cognition to real-world data.
 The assignment leverages data from a social conformity experiment, where the cognitive assessments of individuals, including cogsci students and schizophrenia patients along with controls, are examined.

 ### Data Source
 The dataset used in this project comes from a social conformity experiment, which studies how individuals integrate their personal intuition about the trustworthiness of faces with social information.
-For more details on the experiment, refer to the study published on PubMed.
+For more details on the experiment, refer to the study published here: https://pubmed.ncbi.nlm.nih.gov/30700729/.

+### The Models
+Each stan file holds a model.
+In total we compare five models:
+- The beta-binomial weighted model
+- The simple beta-binomial model
+- The beta-shift model
+- The weighted Bayes model
+- The simple Bayes model

 ------